 Amazon S3 is integrated with other AWS services to simplify uploading and downloading data from Amazon S3 and make it easier to build solutions that use a range of AWS services.
 Amazon S3 integrations include Amazon CloudFront, Amazon Kinesis, Amazon RDS, Amazon Glacier, Amazon EBS, Amazon DynamoDB, Amazon Redshift, Amazon Route 53, Amazon EMR, and AWS Lambda.

 Amazon S3 offers a highly durable, scalable, and secure solution for backing up and archiving your critical data.
-You can use Amazon S3’s Versioning capability to provide even further protection for your stored data.
-If you have data sets of significant size, you can use AWS Import/Export to move large amounts of data into and out of AWS with physical storage devices.
-This is ideal for moving large quantities of data for periodic backups, or quickly retrieving data for disaster recovery scenarios.
-You can also define rules to archive sets of Amazon S3 objects to Amazon Glacier’s extremely low-cost storage service based on object lifetimes.
-As your data ages, these rules enable you to ensure that it’s automatically stored on the storage option that is most cost-effective for your needs.
+You can use Amazon S3’s versioning capability to provide even further protection for your stored data.
+You can also define lifecycle rules to archive sets of Amazon S3 objects to Amazon Glacier, an extremely low-cost storage service.

 Whether you’re storing pharmaceutical or financial data, or multimedia files such as photos and videos, Amazon S3 can be used as your big data object store.
 Amazon Web Services offers a comprehensive portfolio of services to help you manage big data by reducing costs, scaling to meet demand, and increasing the speed of innovation.